Trademark Licensing Program

 A recognized student group or campus department may sell or give away products, e.g., t-shirts, bearing the marks of the University and the name and logo of the group/department, if the products relate directly to an on-campus activity sponsored by that group.

-The licensed suppliers of the products must obtain artwork approval from the Trademarks and Licensing Office prior to production.
+The licensed suppliers of the products must obtain artwork approval from the Trademark Licensing Program prior to production.